-Figure 6 shows a sample output file.
+Figure 7 shows a sample output file.
 It has a number of comment and blank lines, which either contain useful information or serve as separators.
 The second line shows a BModes version that generates the output along with the date and time at which it creates the output file.
 The third line is a repetition of the title specified in the main input file.
+The sixth line identifies whether the output frequencies and mode shapes are for a blade or a tower.
 The seventh line shows the number of modes printed (in accordance with the input parameter modepr in Table 1).
 All the following lines show computed modes; i.e., modal frequencies and associated mode shapes, which are printed as tabular data blocks.
 These tables may be viewed with a simple text editor.
 These may also be exported to a plotting utility such as an Excel Spreadsheet or to a modal-based aeroelastic code such as FAST.
 In fact, the main motivation for BModes development is to eventually integrate it with FAST to provide coupled modes for the tower and the blades.
 FAST would use these to compute modal integrals.